 - Tailored newsletter sign-up process

 - Employing a favorite, save or rating system

-- Deep listening and satisfactory feedback surveys
+- Deep listening and feedback form questions

 These are just a few simplistic data categories to abide by, but are not limited to industry-specific data that might be unique to your business case.